percona/community/content/blog/2023/2023-03-30-how-to-prevent-unauthorized-users-from-connecting-to-proxysql.md

 CREATE USER 'bob'@'IP_PROXYSQL' IDENTIFIED BY 'PASSWORD';
 ```

-In ProxySQL, let's create *bob* like this :
+In ProxySQL, let's create *bob* like this:
 ```sql
 INSERT INTO mysql_users(username,password,default_hostgroup) VALUES ('bob','PASSWORD',0);
 LOAD MYSQL USERS TO RUNTIME;
 SAVE MYSQL USERS TO DISK;
 ```
-and declare the MySQL server like this :
+and declare the MySQL server like this:
 ```sql
 INSERT INTO mysql_servers(hostgroup_id,hostname) VALUES (1,'mysql_server');
 LOAD MYSQL SERVERS TO RUNTIME;
 SAVE MYSQL SERVERS TO DISK;
 ```
 As you may have noticed, I didn't declare the same hostgroup when creating the user and the server.
-Hostgroup 0 does not correspond to any MySQL server; by default, our user bob will therefore be able to connect to ProxySQL but his queries will not be redirected to any MySQL server.
+Hostgroup 0 does not correspond to any MySQL server.
+By default, our user bob will therefore be able to connect to ProxySQL but his queries will not be redirected to any MySQL server.
 Let's move on to host management.
 I will declare each authorized host in the mysql_query_rules table.
 In ProxySQL, this table is used, among other things, to assign different parameters to a connection.
-You see what I mean ?
+You see what I mean?
 Let's declare our rule!
 ```sql
 INSERT INTO mysql_query_rules (rule_id,active,username,client_addr,destination_hostgroup,apply) VALUES (1,1,'bob','IP_1',1,1);
 LOAD MYSQL QUERY RULES TO RUNTIME;